algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 The main risks are:

 - The software is not used by the clients because it is too complicated to use
-- The software is not used by the clients because it does not fasten the process
+- The software is not used by the clients because it does not hasten the process
 - The software misinterprets the data
 - The software is not well documented and is confusing for the user,
 - The software creates memory leaks and other memory-related issues during the execution of the program.